 The living room is where I spend much of the day—working from home, playing with Esmé and morning yoga.
 I get a lot of questions about our linen sofa—YES we still love it just as much a year later (and yes it’s finally back in stock!)

 The cushions are feather and need to be fluffed back into shape now and then, but it’s super comfy and deep, and I’ve found stains easy to remove with Oxiclean laundry gel and a damp sponge.
+The cushion covers are removable but I haven’t had the need to fully remove and launder them yet.

 If you follow me on Instagram, you should be caught up on all the latest updates.
 I’m really pleased with the way this room came together, and other than possibly repainting the armoire someday, our living room is complete.